Charitable Remainder Trusts

 - You will receive an income tax charitable deduction for a portion of your gift.

 - Your entire gift will be available for reinvestment, free of capital gains tax.

 - Your estate will benefit from reduced probate costs and estate taxes.

-To learn more about how a charitable remainder trust can benefit you or about the different ways you can support the Lymphoma Research Foundation through gift planning, please contact Evelyn Lipori, Director of Individual Giving, at (646) 465-9126 or firstname.lastname@example.org.
+To learn more about how a charitable remainder trust can benefit you or about the different ways you can support the Lymphoma Research Foundation through gift planning, please contact Evelyn Lipori, Director of Stewardship, at (646) 465-9126 or firstname.lastname@example.org.
 All inquiries are confidential.

 This information is not intended to represent legal or tax advice or to substitute for such advice.
 We recommend that you consult your professional advisors when considering your charitable gift planning options.